kenduraghav/react-tutorials/log.md

 ## Day 44:

 Gone thru ReactJS videos on Udemy.
 Got introduced to Redux form and Redux dev tools and debugging.
 Need to revisit all basics.

+## Day 45:

+Worked on Redux forms based on Udemy course.
+Created few input fields and form submit event handled.

+## Day 46:

+Continued to work on Redux forms with validating form fieds.